Kraftland/portable/doc/Why Portable.md

 Portable is designed to be simple to use, privacy first and efficient while operating.
 It has many unique features:

 - Background Portal support.
+- Exposes some theming and preference configurations by default for user-level and all configuration in system-level.
 - Wayland Security Context support. (although deprecated, you can use it)
 - PipeWire security context when absolutely needed.
 - Access Control: Limits what the application can see, write and modify.
 Sandboxed applications are self-contained.